-This 19th century lighthouse is one of the country’s first lighthouses, which makes it pretty unique!
-It’s located very high up and offers breathtaking views from every inch, including down to the beautiful blue water.
+This 19th-century lighthouse is one of the country’s first lighthouses, which makes it pretty unique!
+It’s located pretty high up and offers breathtaking views from every inch, including down to the beautiful blue water.

-There is a hill behind the lighthouse where you can easily climb up (there are even stairs carved to the hillside) and you can witness the sun setting right behind the lighthouse.
-Although the sunset is pretty magical at the lighthouse, since this is your last evening in Santorini, I would recommend going back to Fira and seeing the sunset there.
+Although the sunset is pretty magical at the lighthouse, since this is your last evening in Santorini, I would recommend going back to Fira to see the sunset there.
 But it’s completely up to you!

 Sunset at Fira

 In case you don’t want to stay at the lighthouse for sunset, head back to Fira and be prepared for one of the most beautiful sunsets you’ll ever see!

 You can either choose to sit down at one of the restaurants or bars overlooking the caldera or just simply find a spot along the walls to watch the sun go down.
 Both offer an incredible experience!